BushraAbukarn/Time-Series-Analysis-and-Forecasting-of-Pfizer-Stock-Price-Trends/README.md

-## This project aims to analyze and predict Pfizer's stock price trends while providing actionable insights for financial analysts.
+## This project aims to analyze and predict Pfizer's stock price trends while providing actionable insights for financial analysis.
 ### Key components of the project include:
 1. Data Gathering: Collected stock prices using an API from Alpha to ensure accurate and up-to-date information for analysis.
 Additionally, gathered COVID-19 case data by year from a reliable source, such as the World Health Organization.